 What does a Design Engineer do?

 A Design Engineer plays a crucial role in the development of new products.
 They work closely with other engineers and designers to create detailed plans and specifications.
-This includes using computer-aided design (CAD) software to develop prototypes.
+This includes using computer-aided design (CAD) software to develop prototypes and models.
 The Design Engineer ensures that the final product meets all safety and quality standards.
-They also consider the cost and feasibility of manufacturing the product.
-This role requires strong problem-solving skills and attention to detail.
+They also work on improving existing products by making them more efficient and cost-effective.

 How to become a Design Engineer?

-- Start with a bachelor's degree in engineering.
+- Earning a bachelor's degree in engineering.

-- Gain practical experience through internships.
+- Gaining practical experience through internships.

 How long does it take to become a Design Engineer?